 Frequently Asked Questions (FAQ)

-1. What is tallow and why should I use it?
+1. What is tallow and why should i use it in my skincare routine?

 2. Do you sell larger sizes in your tallow products?